Rule Settings¶

 List of rule IDs/tags Sourcery will exclusively suggest.

-enable will be overridden by any disable configuration.
+will be overridden by any disable

-The default value is the tag default.
+The default value is the tag default

 Note

-The rules with the default tag are the ones that are automatically run in the IDE and command line if there is no config.
+the IDE and command line if there is no config.

 Default